jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 Now the different deployment environments can be using different k8s clusters or the same cluster with different namespaces.

 With the adoption of ArgoCD we can have one bootstrap app that start other apps to monitor each of those layers.

-With KAM the approach is to use a unique GitOps repo.

 ### OpenShift Projects